 - Planning and performing the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 Reasonable assurance is a high level of assurance. - Assessing the risks of material misstatement of the financial statements, whether due to fraud or error.
-Included in that assessment is a consideration of the Utility's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of the Commission: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Performing tests related to compliance with certain provisions of laws, regulations, contracts and grants, as required by Government Auditing Standards
+Included in that assessment is a consideration of the Utility's internal control over financial reporting. - Performing appropriate procedures based upon our risk assessment. - Evaluating the appropriateness of the accounting policies used and the reasonableness of significant accounting estimates made by management. - Forming and expressing an opinion based on our audit about whether the financial statements prepared by management, with the oversight of the Commission: - Are free from material misstatement - Present fairly, in all material respects and in accordance with accounting principles generally accepted in the United States of America - Our audit does not relieve management of the Commission of their responsibilities.